OpenFn/docs/docs/manage/platform-mgmt.md

 Note that OpenFn will mark this trigger for deletion.
 You will not be able to access or edit the trigger once this is done.
-If there are any jobs linked to this trigger, they will not run succesfully until you assign them new or other existing triggers.
+If there are any jobs linked to this trigger, they will not run successfully until you assign them new or other existing triggers.

 :::